pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/user/get-registered-authenticators.md

 # Get Registered Authenticators

-A user may have registered multiple authenticators (Pin, Fingerprint, ..).
+A user may have registered multiple authenticators (PIN, Fingerprint, ...).
 This function offers a way to retrieve them:

 ## `onegini.user.authenticators.getRegistered`